What are myostatin inhibitors?

 There is very limited information available on interactions, as myostatin inhibitors are still in clinical trials.

-Of note, some supplements such as dark chocolate and cocoa that contain epicatechin naturally inhibit myostatin.
+Some supplements, such as dark chocolate, that contain epicatechin naturally inhibit myostatin.
 Green tea, black tea, vitamin D, and high-dose creatine also inhibit myostatin.
-A potentially positive interaction being investigated is whether the combination of myostatin inhibitors and GLP-1 agonist can result in reduced body fat while preserving muscle mass.
+A potentially positive interaction being investigated is whether the combination of a myostatin inhibitor and a GLP-1 agonist might result in reduced body fat while preserving muscle mass.

 What should you do if you have a bad reaction to a myostatin inhibitor supplement?